THOMASELOVE/500-classes-2024/class08/README.md

     - If you are not marked under *Planned Absences* on that page, I expect you to be in WRB 1217 from 8:30 AM until we are finished (see schedule for details.)
 Your colleagues deserve your attendance and feedback.
 6. In-class attendance has been disappointing recently.
 Do everything you can to make it to class in person after Spring Break, as Zoom will stop being a good option as I get quieter, starting with our next class.
 Thank you.

-## Additional readings about instruments (and instruments vs. propensity scores) from our [Sources page](https://github.com/THOMASELOVE/500-sources) include:

-- Whitehouse Mark 2007 [Is an Economist Qualified to Solve Puzzle of Autism?](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Whitehouse%202007%20WSJ%20Economics%20and%20Autism.pdf) *Wall Street Journal*
-- Posner Micheal A. et al 2001 [Comparing Standard Regression, Propensity Score Matching and Instrumental Variables Methods for Determining the Influence of Mammography on Stage of Diagnosis](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Posner%20et%20al%202001%20Comparing%20Methods%20in%20a%20Mammography%20Study.pdf) *Health Services & Outcomes Research Methodology*
-- Stukel Therese A. et al. 2007 [Analysis of Observational Studies in the Presence of Treatment Selection Bias: Effects of Invasive Cardiac Management on AMI Survival Using Propensity Score and Instrumental Variable Methods](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Stukel%20et%20al%202007%20JAMA.pdf) *Journal of the American Medical Association*

 ## Some Notes on Lab 3 from Leila Hojat

 - Most people are consistently doing very well!